-Looking for a delicious way to feed your whānau and friends for brunch, lunch or dinner?
-Then these Bacon and Egg Buns will definitely hit the spot.
-Stuff the buns with a cheesy herb crust, creating a delightful surprise with each bite.
-Then fill them with your favourite relish, bacon and eggs and bake until golden.
-Serve them with a side of fresh huamata (salad) and everyone will be happy.
+Looking for a delicious brunch idea to feed your whānau (family) and friends?
+These Bacon and Egg Buns will definitely hit the spot.
+Soft homemade buns are filled with a cheesy herb crust, creating a delightful surprise with every bite.
+Add your favourite kīnaki (relish), pēkana (bacon), and hēki (eggs), then bake until golden and irresistible.
+Serve them alongside a fresh huamata (salad) for a crowd-pleasing breakfast, brunch, or light lunch.

 More recipes to try: